 Mon—Thurs 9am—7pm Fri 9am—5pm

-Quitting smoking can be difficult.
-And it's a different experience for every smoker: some people succeed on the first try; others try many times before they quit for good.
+We know quitting smoking can be difficult.
+It's also a different experience for every smoker: some people succeed on the first try; others try many times before they quit for good.

 The first thing is to realise that quitting smoking is a process and it is important to understand where you fit in the process or ‘cycle’ of change.